The DFW Turnpike, Unsullied by Traffic, Billboards, or Urban Sprawl — 1957

 I love this photo.
 The road ahead just disappears into the ether.
 And, Arlington, you’ve never looked better.

-For an informative read and lots of photos, I highly recommend Oscar Slotboom’s chapter on the DFW Turnpike, which you can access in a PDF, here.
-This chapter is from an exhaustive work by Slotboom called Dallas-Fort Worth Freeways: Texas-Sized Ambition.
-The entire book has been made available online — for free.
-You can read about Mr. Slotboom’s work in a Dallas Morning News interview by Robert Wilonsky (and also find the link to download the book), here.
+For an informative read and LOTS of photos, I highly recommend Oscar Slotboom’s chapter on the DFW Turnpike, which you can access here (there are tons of historical photos).
+This chapter is from Slotboom’s exhaustive work Dallas-Fort Worth Freeways: Texas-Sized Ambition.
+The entire book has been made available online — for free (the home-page is here).
+You can read about Mr. Slotboom’s work in a Dallas Morning News interview by Robert Wilonsky here.

 A fun read about the turnpike (yes, fun!) is an article from Texas Highways (Dec.
 1957), here.
 (The article is spread over three web pages — don’t miss the links for all of the pages at the top of each page.)

 By the way, when the turnpike opened, the toll was 50 cents.
 According to the Inflation Calculator, that would be equivalent in today’s money to just over $4.00.
+To drive from Dallas to Fort Worth quickly, through not-yet-developed green spaces and along a new highway uncluttered with billboards.
 A BARGAIN!

 Click photo for larger image.